adobe/aem-dispatcher-experiments/docs/Local-Dispatcher-Windows.md

 To do that, follow these instructions which loosely follow some of the steps found in this web page:
 [tutorialsteacher](https://www.tutorialsteacher.com/articles/set-custom-domain-name-for-localhost-website-iis)

+- If IIS Manager is not installed, do it now using Windows' `Turn Windows features on or off` panel
+- Start the IIS Manager
 - In IIS Manager, right click on the project name (top level on the left-hand tree)
 - Click "Add Website..."
 - Enter: